 In 1962, the company started as a simple commercial printing company for a private school.
 Wally Colson purchased the company and in his first act as new owner and president, moved it to Valdosta, Georgia.
 In 1969, Colson purchased a larger printing company and took over their location, merging the two businesses.
 This gave Colson Printing Company additional equipment, a better location and a larger customer base.
 The company soon became the proud owners of their first large press, an 18"x24" Solna single color and a large Stahl folder.
 In 1973, growing yet again, a prime corner lot in Valdosta was bought and a 5,000 square foot building erected.
 A 20"x29" Heidelberg was purchased followed several years later by a new two color 25"x36" Heidelberg press.
 At this time, Colson Printing Company also installed an automatic letter press and die-cutting equipment.
 In 1983, Wendy Colson, the owner's son, began working at the company in the sales department.
 Recognizing a need for fine art printing in the Southeast, Wendy started printing for artists and publishers.
 Colson Art Printing now contributes a respectable portion of sales.
 In 1989, another local competitor was acquired, again increasing equipment and accounts.
 Several years later, the pre-press department was upgraded with the newest Mac and PC image setting equipment as well as an automatic film processor.
 Today the company has grown to a modern printing and direct mail facility.
-Our presses range from Heidelberg 28x40 Speedmaster to Xerox Digital presses, Bobst 28x40 die cutter and Epson 60" Large Format printers and a Mark Andy 13" 8-color Label Press.
+Our presses range from Heidelberg 28x40 Speedmaster to Xerox Digital presses, Heidelberg Die Cutters, Epson 60" Large Format printers and a Mark Andy 13" 8-color Label Press.